Working on a divorce? has the specific competence you need.

-We know that divorce can be very difficult.
-There are many choices looming, including what's going to happen to the house.
-There are generally two options when it comes to the house - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to order an appraisal of the residence.
+We understand that divorce is never easy.
+There are countless issues to worry about, including what happens to the shared residence.
+There are generally two options when discussing real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the residence.

-Contact us if you require an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.

-attorneys and accountants depend on our analysis when calculating real property values for estates, divorces, or other disputes where it is material.
-We have a great deal of expertise working with everyone involved and are ready to assist with your needs.
-We submit appraisal reports for courts or various agencies that meet or exceed their requirements.
+Attorneys in as well as accountants depend on our values when figuring out real property values for estates, divorces, or other disputes needing a value opinion.
+We have an abundance of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-For legal professionals representing a client in a divorce, your case's research regularly needs an appraisal to establish fair market value for the residential real estate involved.
-A lot of the time the divorce date differs from the date you ordered the appraisal.
-We're accustomed to the methods and what is vital to perform a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
-We perform lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, guaranteeing you the utmost discretion.
+For attorneys working with a divorce, your case's material facts frequently needs an appraisal to establish fair market value for the residential real estate involved.
+Many times the divorce date differs from the date you requested the appraisal.
+We're accustomed to the processes and all that it means to do a retroactive appraisal with an effective date and Fair Market Value conclusion that matches the date of divorce.
+We handle a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.